jamessouth/JS-Project-1/README.md

 # random-quotes
 random quote generator

-styles provided by treehouse, then fixed for responsiveness by me
+styles (and David Allen quote) provided by treehouse, then fixed for responsiveness by me